Lonneker

 Lonneker ([ˈlɔnəkər]) is a village in Twente, in the province of Overijssel.
 It is located in the municipality of Enschede, about 3 km north of the city centre.

 History

-The village was first mentioned in the late-10th century as "in Loningheri", and means "settlement on a sandy ridge of the people of Lono (person)".
+The village was first mentioned in the late 10th century as "in Loningheri", and means "settlement on a sandy ridge of the people of Lono (person)".
 Lonneker is an esdorp which developed in the Early Middle Ages.

-The Catholic St. Jacobus de Meerdere was built between 1911 and 1912 as a replacement of the 1820 church.
-Lonneker was home to 1.546 people in 1840.
+The Catholic St. Jacobus de Meerdere was built between 1911 and 1912 as a replacement for the 1820 church.
+Lonneker was home to 1,546 people in 1840.

-In 1811, five marke (predecessor of municipality) were split in the municipalities of Lonneker and Enschede.
+In 1811, five marke (predecessor of municipality) were split into the municipalities of Lonneker and Enschede.
 Lonneker used to encircle Enschede.
 In 1884, a part of the municipality was given to the city.
-It remained an independent municipality until 1934, when it became a part of Enschede.
+It remained an independent municipality until 1934, when it became part of Enschede.

+In 1927, the 4th Anarchist Pinksterlanddagen or "pinkster-mobilisatie" where held in Lonneker.
+Amongst the speakers where T.Wessels, H. Schuurman and Albert de Jong.
+On the last day there was a demonstration that got stopped by police violence.